 The Dominican Republic is a sunny and colorful Central American island-nation in the Caribbean, close to Puerto Rico.
-The island, called Hispaniola, is shared by the Dominican Republic to the East and Haiti to the West.
-In 1492, it was the first territory in all of the Americas to be settled by Europeans.
+The island, called Hispaniola, is shared by the Dominican Republic to the east and Haiti to the west.
+In 1492, it was the first territory in the Americas to be settled by Europeans.
 The Colonial Zone of the capital, Santo Domingo, houses the first cathedral, university, and church built in all of the Americas.
 These are now established as UNESCO World Heritage Sites.

 After centuries of Spanish and French colonial rule, the Dominican Republic became independent in 1844.
 Since then, it has grown into the largest economy of the Caribbean and is ranked as one of the fastest growing economies of Latin America.
 Traditional exports such as coffee, cocoa, fruits, and vegetables are still important, while telecommunications and tourism have become strong economic forces as well.
 Currently, the Dominican Republic is visited by more travelers than any other Caribbean country.

 Visitors enjoy experiencing some of the Dominican Republic’s favorite pastimes, such as music, dancing, and sports.
 The friendly people of Hispaniola love to share their lively music, Merengue and Bachata, and the accompanying dances with visitors.

 Despite the many wonderful aspects of the Dominican Republic, there are great challenges in economic, health, and ethnic relations.
 Neighboring country Haiti suffers more poverty than any other nation in the Western Hemisphere.
 There are about one million Haitian immigrants in the Dominican Republic, and tensions between Haitian and Dominican people run high, affecting the well-being of many.
 About half of the population is subject to the deficient public health system, and the unemployment rate hovers around 15%.